 Already, she has begun to do the same in just her short month with us by listening to different stories and coming alongside our newest neighbors in their road to integration, and we know that she will continue to do so in her future endeavors as well, whether they be in Memphis, Washington, D.C. or elsewhere.

-Bailey Clark serves as the Communications Coordinator for World Relief Memphis.
+Bailey Clark served as the Communications Coordinator for World Relief Memphis.
 With a background in journalism and advertising, she is passionate about storytelling and its power to make a difference.